dsckiet/website/Readme.md

   <img src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/20200225182221/How-to-Become-Google-Developer-Students-ClubDSC-Lead.png" />
 </p>

-This repository contains the assets required to build the [DSC KIET Website](https://dsckiet.com/).
+This repository contains the assets required to build the [GDSC KIET Website](https://dsckiet.com/).
 We're glad that you want to contribute!

-# DSC KIET
+# GDSC KIET

 <h4>Developer Student Circuit is an initiative to help students to grow their knowledge on developer technologies and more through peer to peer workshops and events, and gain relevant industry experience.</h4>
 <h4 align="left"> We try to engage student developers through our hack, events, codelabs, and meetups.